abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 Big companies have this same training gap -- you spend your whole first week on 'training' that was put together by HR, is mostly political indoctrination, and had nothing to do with your real job.
 All these armies had 'HR' functions, in the form of political operatives embedded in combat units with unclear authority and chain of command.
-When senior leaders don't take responsibility for education and promotion, HR gains power by colonizing the vacuum.
+When senior leaders don't take responsibility for education and promotion, 'glue' silos like HR are tempted to seize power by colonizing the vacuum.

 I heard an interview with James Stavridis, a senior leader in the US Navy, who observed that promotion structures in his department have
 "pretty good filters along the way"[^filters] and get you
 "literally 1 in 1000 from the beginning tranche of people who come in"[^thousand].

-The host was asking about "esteemed institutions that still allow bad leaders to emerge"[^esteemed], and I'm not sure Stavridis had a satisfying answer, but my point is that the Navy thinks carefully about recruitment and advancement as a tool for building cultures, and that organizations are built of people, and big teams get the behavior that middle managers allow.
+The host was asking about the problem of "esteemed institutions that still allow bad leaders to emerge"[^esteemed].
+I'm not sure Stavridis had a satisfying answer, but my point is that the Navy thinks carefully about recruitment and advancement as a tool for building cultures, and that organizations are built of people, and big teams get the behavior that middle managers allow.